enriqc3/3240-Control-Flow/README.md

 ## Objectives

 * Learn how to format conditionals using `cmp` and `j` operations
-* Understand how to construct `if` and `switch` statements at the assembly level
+* Understand `if` and `switch` statements at the assembly level
 * Optimize a `while` loop at the assembly level

 ## Prerequisites

-* GAS x86 style of referencing and dereferencing pointers to save variables in memory for global variables
+* Using global variables with GAS x86 (referencing and dereferencing)
-* Knowledge of the stack is not required
+* Knowledge of the stack is not required (local scope)

 ## Requirements